The Best Time to Order Valentine's Day Flowers: As Soon As Possible

 Don't forget about delivery

-You'll still pay a premium for Valentine's Day delivery, of course, so consider having the bouquet shipped to yourself a day early to avoid some of the markup, then deliver it in person.
-For example, you can order this Mixed Rose Bouquet from Florists.com for $40, including shipping, through 1/27, and have it arrive at your home on February 13.
+You'll still pay a premium for Valentine's Day delivery, of course, so consider having the bouquet shipped to yourself on 2/13 to avoid some of the markup, then deliver it in person.
 You'll save a bundle of cash, get an opportunity to inspect the flowers before giving them away, and you get to see the look on their face when you show up with an armful of beautiful flowers the next day.